Preview of Lily AI's "6 Steps to E-Commerce Site Search that Converts" Downloadable Guide Book.

 Download Guide As PDF

-"6 Steps to E-commerce Site Search That Converts" Downloadable Guide Book From Lily AI.
+Preview of Lily AI's "6 Steps to E-Commerce Site Search that Converts" Downloadable Guide Book.

 When consumers head to their favorite retail e-commerce website and type a typical, specific search term for something they need or want into the site’s search bar, what do they typically find?